Michael B. Grogan

-Lucy joined her family’s business in the spring of 2013 after returning to the east coast from a four year stint in Jackson, Wyoming.
+Lucy joined her family’s business in the spring of 2013 after returning to the east coast from Jackson, Wyoming.
 A graduate of Trinity College in Connecticut and the Gemological Institute of America in NYC, Lucy serves as Vice President, Jewelry Director, and auctioneer for the firm.
-She can also be seen on PBS's "The Antiques Roadshow” as a jewelry appraiser.
+She can also be seen on PBS's Antiques Roadshow as a jewelry appraiser.
 Lucy’s previous experience includes a Curatorial Assistant at the Brooklyn Museum of Art, a Fine Art Consultant at Trailside Galleries in Jackson, Wyoming, and the Auction Coordinator for the Jackson Hole Art Auction.
 Lucy currently serves as Co-President the Beacon Hill Business Association and is a founding member of Thompson Island Outward Bound Education Center's young professional group, the ISLE Society.
-Lucy spends most of her time running our office in Portland, Maine, where she lives with her husband and their big black mutt, Stanley.
+Lucy spends most of her time running our office in Portland, Maine, where she lives with her husband and their big black dog, Stanley.

 Georgina C. Winthrop